perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 #### Validation and Testing of Forensics Software
 - **Why is it important to test and validate forensics software?**
-	- Ensure that evidence recovered and analysed can be ad
+	- Ensure that evidence recovered and analysed can be admitted in court

+> Test and validate forensics software to prevent damaging the evidence

+#### Using NIST Tools

 ---
 ## Table Summaries